 As a kid, I would spend hours studying my geographic encyclopedias.
 I memorised all the data I could find, like the size of each country, its population and its capital city and used this to challenge my friends at school to a game of “Name The Capital”.
 There was one guy at school, Raymond, whom I could never beat though – he literally knew each and every capital city in the world!
 It’s this early interest in geography that sparked my passion for travel.
-Talking about capital cities, one thing that I find fascinating is how capital cities were founded or selected.
+One thing that I find fascinating is how capital cities were founded.
 In most cases, they’re the largest cities with the biggest concentration of political and economic power.
 However, in some instances, capital cities have relocated for a variety of reasons.
 Here’s my take on shifting capital cities.
-I hope you enjoy these little facts as much as I do!

 Why capital cities are relocated

 Capital cities are seen in much of the world as a sign of permanence, of historic grandeur and visible power and strength.
 Yet for many nations of the world capital cities have moved with surprising regularity and for a host of different reasons.
-Here are just five of the most common reasons to relocate a capital city.
+Here are just five of the most common reasons to relocate a capital city, and which capital cities were relocated.

 To be neutral